 The Nevada Advantage

-Clients can also work with Premier Trust to take advantage of Nevada’s excellent decanting statute to modify a trust or change provisions to better suit the needs of their family.
+Clients can also work with Premier Trust to take advantage of Nevada’s excellent decanting statute to modify Nevada trusts or change provisions to better suit the needs of their family.
 Clients no longer have to accept that an existing irrevocable trust cannot be changed and that they must live with the current provisions.
 They can now have the peace of mind that their family and heirs will be better provided for whether due to changes in tax or trust law, poor drafting, unintended consequences, or changes in family situations.

-Types of Nevada Trusts
+Types of Nevada Trust Cases

 Our staff has extensive experience in administering all types of Nevada trust cases:

 - Beneficiary Defective Inheritor’s Trusts (BDITs)